jonax1337/PasswordManager/README.md

 1. Click **Generate** in the password field or press `Ctrl+G`
 2. Customize options:
    - **Length**: 4-128 characters
-   - **Character types**: Letters, numbers, symbols
+   - **Character types**: Uppercase, lowercase, numbers, symbols
    - **Exclude similar**: Avoid confusing characters (i, l, 1, L, o, 0, O)
+   - **Guaranteed inclusion**: Every selected character type is guaranteed to appear
-3. Copy and use the generated password
+3. **Copy and use** the generated password with confidence
+4. **Real-time strength**: See password strength analysis as you generate

 </details>